 As these numbers go up, your bounce, unsubscribe, and spam rates should decline as a result (or be very low).
 Maybe you haven’t seen the improvement you’re looking for or still see room for improvement.

-This final piece is listed as the last step, but making sure your content is delivering the right message is really an ongoing process that started even before your first send.
-Keeping your recipients engaged and interested is a challenge and usually specific to your brand.
+Content is one of the last pieces of the puzzle.
+But making sure your content is delivering the right message is really an ongoing process that began before your first send.
+Keeping your recipients engaged is a challenge and usually specific to your brand.
 At the end of the day, nobody knows your customers better than you.

 Always think about sending “wanted emails.”
 In other words, some email content might be great for a certain subset of your engaged audience, but not the entire segment.